kruse-alex/bike_sharing/README.md

 From data processing and spatial analysis to visualization the whole project was done in R. I have used the leaflet and shiny package to display the data interactively.
 The bikes themselves don’t have GPS, so the routes are estimated on a shortest route basis using the awesome cyclestreets API.
 The biggest challenge has been the aggregation of overlapping routes.
 I found the overline function from the stplanr package very helpful.
 It converts a series of overlaying lines and aggregates their values for overlapping segments.
 The raw data file from Deutsche Bahn is quite huge so I struggled to import the data into R to process it.
 In the end the read.csv.sql function from the sqldf package did the job.

-I created a calendar heatmap with the superheat package.
-The code to create this heatmap is also in this Repo (superheat_processing.R).
+To further analyze the StadtRAD data I also took the full booking data from 2015 and did some diagrams.
+The first one is a calendar heatmap where you can see the amount of rented bikes aggregated on a daily basis.
+On the top of the graph you can see a barplot representing the rented bikes aggregated by the day of week.
+On the right you see a barplot to display the StadtRAD Usage for each calendar week of 2016.
+The idea to use calendar heatmaps to display bike sharing usage comes from [Via Velox](http://infovis-mannheim.de/viavelox/).
+The code to create this heatmap is also in this Repo.

 ![alt text](https://github.com/kruse-alex/bike_sharing/blob/master/superheat.png)

-dayofweek over time. diff weekend working day
+I also created joyplots with ggplot to display and analyze the data.
+The first one shows the daily usage of every weekday.
+You can see big differences between working days and the weekend.

 ![alt text](https://github.com/kruse-alex/bike_sharing/blob/master/joyplot_dayofweek-time.png)

-time over months. later in the summer
+The next diagram shows the daily usage per month.
+You can see that people renting bike earlier in the summer.

 ![alt text](https://github.com/kruse-alex/bike_sharing/blob/master/joyplot_month-time.png)

-christmas
+The last diagram shows the differences between the months on a daily basis.
+You can see that people were not using StadtRAD a lot during chrismas.

 ![alt text](https://github.com/kruse-alex/bike_sharing/blob/master/joyplot_month-weekdays.png)